 They do it with understanding and working within the budgets they have.

 I hope you’ve learned a few things today.
 Debt is a widespread problem in America, but if you’re in this situation, don’t be hard on yourself.

 You’ve probably been shown plenty of ways to take on debt and few if any on how to look at money differently.

 101 Financial’s mission is to help American families become financially literate and to share education so that you can create a future that is free of financial stress and the weight of debt.

-Our national network of certified instructors wants to make the secrets about better banking common knowledge and reduce the debt epidemic.
+Our national network of certified instructors wants to make secrets about better banking common knowledge and reduce the debt epidemic.

 We help one family at a time to achieve financial peace of mind.
-We save families from stress and divorce caused by money problems so that you and your children don’t have to struggle and figure it out for themselves like I did.
+We save families from stress and divorce caused by money problems so that you and your children don’t have to struggle and figure it out for themselves as I did.

 Here’s to hope, prosperity and a future with financial peace of mind.

 About the Author: Alan Akina is the author of the Amazon#1 Best Seller, the Super Duper Simple Money Book and founder and CEO of 101 Financial.
 He is also a host of KHON-TV’s morning news segment, Financial Fitness.

 Alan is married to his beautiful wife LeeAnn and father of 7 amazing kids.